 It rained during the afternoon.
 That's one of the things I remember from twenty years ago today.

-Dozens of us had been standing in line for a few hours by that point, and the wait would end up being a few more hours yet.
+Dozens of us had been standing in line for several hours by that point, and the wait would end up being a few more hours yet.
 The small strip-mall where the blood donation center was located fortunately had a covered walkway.
 Those of us already underneath tried to scoot a little closer together so the ones further back might have a some cover.
 The line was already starting to stretch around the corner by the time I got there.
 It was far past that point by now.

 We were all there for the same reason.

-My car was maybe twenty or thirty minutes away from being finished when the blast occurred earlier that day.
+My car was maybe twenty or thirty minutes from being finished when the blast occurred earlier that day.
 I was in the waiting room of a local tire shop, reading some magazine, not really paying attention to the nearby TV, or much of anything else.
-The building was six miles away from the explosion.
+The shop was six miles away from the explosion.

 If those of us in that little waiting room heard or felt anything, it did not register.
 I don't recall hearing or feeling anything at all.

 Sometime shortly after 9:00, a report suddenly came on the TV about some sort of major explosion in downtown Oklahoma City.
 They had no further word, but they would let us know when they did.
 I don't recall much else about that moment except feeling very uneasy.